h2r/ein/doc/movo.md

 * zero g (reactive mode) as described on github.

 * figuring useful "default" poses for the arms for various tasks.
+I would like to find default poses for:
+   * front reaching (opening a door or cupboard or pushing an elevator)
+   * picking up from the floor
+   * picking up from the table

 * Try to teleop opening a door.